 It clearly makes no difference where the derivative is evaluated because it takes the same value for all levels of output, depending only on given values of the parameters.
 Since these parameters all take positive values, the derivative is negative as required for global stability.

 Whenever Y is below Y*, Y’ is positive so that Y rises toward Y*.
 Conversely, whenever Y is above Y*, Y’ is negative so that Y falls toward Y*.

 In the present form of the model, then, the tendency is always for total output to move toward its steady-state level and, upon reaching the steady state, to remain there in the absence of further exogenous shocks.

 It has been noted that the analysis of dynamic stability is often easier for systems that are stationary in the steady state.
 For systems that grow even when in the steady state, the evaluation of dynamic stability can get more involved.
 It is then no longer sufficient to consider the behavior of levels, because the levels of some key variables, such as total output, will not be constant in the steady state of a continually growing economy.
 The ‘steadiness’ of a state will instead need to be evaluated in relation to other measures, such as rates of growth or ratios between levels.

-It may be instructive to introduce a more general approach to the analysis of dynamic stability now, while the model is relatively simple.
-This will illustrate how the issue of dynamic stability can be considered in terms of ratios and growth rates.
-The approach, which is not strictly necessary at the moment, leads to the same conclusion as reached in the previous section, but in a slightly different way.
+It may be instructive to introduce a more general approach to the analysis of dynamic stability to illustrate how the issue can be considered in terms of ratios and growth rates.
+The approach, which is not strictly necessary for this series, leads to the same conclusion as reached in the previous section, but in a slightly different way.

 A convenient option is to collapse demand and output into a single variable y.
 This variable has already been introduced in part 3 as an alternative measure of excess demand: